 Walk 16 Bettws Cedewain

 This walk starts and ends in the centre of Newtown with a pub stop in the middle.
 It is a varied walk that includes on road, off road and paved tracks.
 As always in the countryside, wet weather will mean muddy footpaths in places.
 This walk gives good views over Newtown and also towards the mountains to the north of town.
+On a crisp winter day we saw a Brocken Spectre and Glory near Esta's bench.

 This walk starts under the Town Clock at the junction of Broad St, High St and Severn St, the area known locally as ‘The Cross’.
 The building now housing Barclays Bank was erected by Sarah Brisco, a descendant of the Pryce family of Newtown Hall, to commemorate Queen Victoria’s Jubilee in 1897.
 Opposite the clock on Severn Street is the Robert Owen Museum; the Robert Owen Memorial Rooms are over the HSBC on the other corner.
 Robert Owen, the founder of the Co-operative Movement, is one of Newtown’s most famous sons.